tsackton/taelgarverse/docs/gazetteer/greater-chardon/beacon-hills.md

 A region of rugged hills and rough terrain west of [Lake Valandros](<lake-valandros.md>).
 Many small rivers rise in these hills and flow west to the [Endless Ocean](<../endless-ocean.md>) through the [Coastlands](<chardonian-empire/coastlands.md>), including the [Breakrock](<rivers/breakrock.md>), [Sevros](<rivers/sevros.md>), [Corvessa](<rivers/corvessa.md>), and [Zar](<rivers/zar.md>).

+The hills take their name from beacon towers first built by the Drankorians during the [Western Wars](<../../events/600s/western-wars.md>), and repurposed repeatedly in later centuries.